marlitas/JR_Components/CONTRIBUTING.md

 # Report a Bug :bug:

 ### Security Vulnerabilities
 If you find a security vulnerability, do NOT open an issue.
-Email XXXX instead.
+Slack XXXX instead.

 ### Filing a Bug Report